Hokkaido Dog Breed: Info, Pictures, Characteristics & Facts

 The Hokkaido is a devoted pet, which means they’ll make an excellent watchdog.
 However, they only have a moderate tendency to bark or howl.
 When vocal, pay attention to what they’re trying to tell you.
 As you may expect, their prey drive is strong.
 After all, this dog is a hunter at heart.
 This pup also has a relatively high wanderlust potential, so we recommend keeping them on a leash when outdoors.

-While the Hokkaido is affectionate with family, they’re reserved around strangers.
+While the Hokkaido are affectionate with family, they’re reserved around strangers.
 That makes early socialization imperative to cultivate proper canine manners.
-This pup isn’t overly sensitive, but they need attention to stay happy.
+This pup isn’t overly sensitive, but it needs attention to stay happy.
 It’s also wise since it’ll give them more opportunities for mental stimulation.
 Problem-solving is a part of the skillset that you’ll need to satisfy.

 3 Little-Known Facts About the Hokkaido